 AUDIO: To adjust the balance between the right and the left speakers, press and release the AUDIO button until BAL appears on the display.
-Press the knob above the AUDIO button to extend it, then turn the knob to move the sound toward the left or the right speakers.
+Press the knob above the AUDIO button to extend it, then turn the knob to move the sound toward the right or the left speakers.